dfinity/response-verification/packages/ic-http-certification/README.md

 # HTTP certification

-HTTP certification is a sub-protocol of the [ICP](https://internetcomputer.org/) [HTTP gateway protocol](https://internetcomputer.org/docs/current/references/http-gateway-protocol-spec).
-It is used to verify HTTP responses received by an HTTP gateway from a [canister](https://internetcomputer.org/how-it-works/canister-lifecycle/), with respect to the corresponding HTTP request.
-This allows HTTP gateways to verify that the responses they receive from canisters are authentic and have not been tampered with.
+HTTP Certification is a sub-protocol of the [Internet Computer](https://internetcomputer.org/) [HTTP Gateway Protocol](https://internetcomputer.org/docs/references/http-gateway-protocol-spec).
+It is used to verify HTTP responses received by an HTTP Gateway from a [canister](https://internetcomputer.org/how-it-works/canister-lifecycle/), with respect to the corresponding HTTP request sent by the HTTP Gateway to the canister.
+This allows HTTP Gateways to verify that the responses they receive from canisters are authentic and have not been tampered with by a malicious replica.

-The `ic-http-certification` crate provides the foundation for implementing the HTTP certification protocol in Rust canisters.
-Certification is implemented in a number of steps:

 1. [Defining CEL expressions](#defining-cel-expressions).
 2. [Creating certifications](#creating-certifications).